 The research data underlying a paper or monography are still only published in rare cases.
 Oftentimes, these data are unsuitable for the print medium.
 However, even online it has not yet become a matter of course to publish processed research data.
 The reasons for this are varied:

 - fear of loss of control over the re-use of data

 - lack of appreciation from the community

-To prevent most of these issues from happening, it is essential that, like with a classic print publication, the terms of (re)use are precise and clearly laid out on the website.
-It can be anticipated that there will be a change of attitude towards academic publishing including a shift towards honouring the publication of (primary) reserach data.
+To prevent most of these issues from happening, it is essential that, like with a classic print publication, the terms of (re)use are precise and clearly laid out on the website/repository.
+It can be anticipated that there will be a change of attitude towards academic publishing including a shift towards honouring the publication of (primary) research data.

 Useful Open Access Services

 Academic publishing with the "right" license